 However, it bothers me that she will not engage with outsider ideas.
 She disallows comments with new ideas on her blog and doesn’t respond to new ideas on YouTube or Twitter.
 While I do understand that scientists get pestered with a lot of nonsense ideas, having a blanket ignore stance is simply being part of the D.I.S.C — Distributed Idea Suppression Complex.

 Is it not possible that some of the billions of people outside the field of physics and cosmology, with access to tremendous educational material on the web, might have some decent new ideas?
-Who cares how much b.s. nonsense you have to wade through to find a nugget that moves the fields along after stasis of 45, 90, or 125 years depending on where you start counting?
-(45=cessation of particle physics productivity, 90=wrong turn at Solvay, 125=wrong turn at Michelson-Morley).
+Who cares how much nonsense you have to wade through to find a nugget that moves the fields along after stasis of 45, 93, or 133 years depending on where you start counting?
+(45=cessation of particle physics productivity, 93=wrong turn at Solvay, 133=wrong turn at Michelson-Morley).

 It is a simple fact that throughout history scientists have rejected paradigm shifting ideas because they are so locked in to the prior regime of thinking.
 Scientists, knowing this pattern, ought to be far more adventurous in looking for new ideas.
 There are polite ways to deal with utter nonsense.
 But there are also creative problem solvers and innovators who have new ideas, that while not expressed in the language of physics (e.g., math) may nevertheless be interesting ideas that could spur further insight.

 Let me give you an example of how crazy all of this is.
-Modern physics is at best doing particle experiments where they think they can interpret results to the scale of 10^-19 meters.
-The Planck scale is 10^-35 meters.
-How can they truly think that their perfect math at 10^-19 describes nature which likely has a foundation at a far smaller scale?
+Modern physics is at best doing particle experiments where they think they can interpret results to the scale of 10-19 meters.
+The Planck scale is 10-35 meters.
+How can they truly think that their effective math at 10-19 describes nature which likely has a foundation at a far smaller scale?
 Possibly sixteen orders of magnitude smaller!!!
 Argghhhh.
 What complete rubbish and nonsense.
-Sure their math is fine, at the proper scale and domain of applicability.
+Sure their math is effective at matching observations at the proper scale and domain of applicability.
 What they don’t seem to understand is that their math emerges from an implementation of nature at a much lower scale.
 My friend says ‘the map is not the territory,’ and this is exactly true — GR-QM era math is not nature.

-I know this reply is late as fuck but I stumbled on this post through a search.
+I know this reply is late, but I stumbled on this post through a search.
 I don’t know what this sub is or what the community is like either so… anyway.